nli325/starcrossed/README.md

 # gba_demo_site
-A skeleton for creating a GitHub pages demo site of a Game Boy Advance game.
+A  demo site of Starcrossed, a Game Boy Advance game created by Norah Li.